arcturu/sparkler/README.md

-# Sparkler: A Hobby Renderer
+# Sparkler: A Hobby Raytracer

 ## Usage